asparatu/stubrady78.github.io/_posts/2017-07-04-Before-weight-loss-photo!.md

 run, etc. I've also improved my 5k specific pacing aswell, which means I'm now racing a little smarter over the distance.

-However, the biggest factor (and partly a function of the training) has been my weight loss.
+However, the biggest factor has been my weight loss.
-Only the other day I was watching a video of me at my daughter's sports day and the change is pretty startling.
-I'm down to around 75 kilos, so I've probably lost a good 20 kilos through diet and exercise!
+Only the other day I was watching a video of me at my daughter's sports day last October and the change is fairly startling.
+I'm weigh around 75 kilos now, so I've probably lost a good 20 kilos through diet and exercise!
 Obviously, I'm chufffed and I owe a lot of that success to the power of running.
 I guess the only thing to do now is unleash the (highly embarrassing) photographic evidence.